GIC2019/FactChecker/README.md

-# Guideline of FactChecker
+# Guideline for our FactChecker

 #### 1. Check the Fact

 > **Notice:**  The result files (training_result.ttl and result.ttl) of this mini-project have been already generated and stored in the folder ".\FactChecker\Code\Server".
-If you want to generate the result files yourself, please delete the files or clear the content of these files at first.
+If you want to generate the result files yourself, please delete the files, rename them or clear the content of these files first.

 Run the FactChecker in command prompt: